apache/avro/README.md

 you should have message as:

 `
-You can invoke the tool using the following command: avrogenms
+You can invoke the tool using the following command: avrogenms.
 Tool 'apache.avro.tools' (version '1.10.1-ms') was successfully installed.
 `